grailbio/rules_r/README.md

 toolchain with `bazel sync --configure` to rebuild your packages with the new installation.

+**NOTE**: It is possible to use R from a bazel package instead of a system installation.
+See the toolchain `r-toolchain-nix` in the tests directory as an example.

 For each package, you can also specify a different Makevars file that can be used to have finer control over native code compilation.
 The site-wide Makevars files are configured by default in the toolchains, and these define